pombreda/lepl/doc-src/manual/lepl5.0.rst

 below) and, once running again, should be a little faster.

 In the longer term these changes help me maintain Lepl and continue to expand it.

-Future changes will include improved regular expression support and better handling of left-recursive grammars.
-Without the changes in 5 those would not be possible.
+As part of the stream work I also revisited how Lepl handles left-recursive grammars.
+This resulted in me being less confident of the approach used and led to additional changes.

 The Big Picture
 ---------------